 Bio-D supplies a wide variety of household and personal care products.
 The brand is sold on the high street, as well as in various independent health food and whole food stores.

 Vegan and cruelty-free, Bio-D sustainable, and eco-friendly soap bars and liquids contain no plastics.
 Although some products contain palm oil derivatives, Bio-D is actively reducing its use and uses only RSPO-accredited supplies.
-The liquid soap is sold in bulk online at just £18.99 for 5 litres, and is also widely available through refillable liquid soap stations.
+The liquid soap is sold in bulk online at just £23 for 5 litres, and is also widely available through refillable hand wash stations.

 Caurnie Soap uses organic herbs and essential oils to produce its rustic, handmade soaps.
 The bars and liquid soaps contain only pure vegan ingredients.
 They also contain no palm oil or derivatives.
 Many of the ingredients are also sourced locally for a green clean.